jessappeldoorn/List.it/README.md

 List.it
 =================

-List.it uses the Firebase API and AngularJS to create a single-page app that lists tasks with an expiration date.
+List.it uses the Firebase API and AngularJS to create a single-page web app that lists tasks with an expiration date.

 ## Use Case